-Use the Import Manager to import settings and preferences from other REMI models installed on your computer.
-Select from a list of installed models and use the viewer below it to see what user settings from that model are available for import.
+Once a model has been selected, use the viewer on the bottom of the window to see what user settings from that model are available for import.
 If a tab is disabled, that means that there are no user settings from that model available for import.
 Certain settings may require additional settings to be imported to work properly, such as importing a favorite result table with custom result variables.
 The favorite result will not display the custom result if it is not also imported.

-Figure 8: Import Manager
+Figure 20: Import Manager